AndroidSteve/Rubik-Cube-Wizard/Rubik Solver/README.txt

-  o  Make direction arrows occult with respect to physical cube. o  Rework N,M definition: currently backwards from desired. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Time and CPU measurements. o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Make gesture recognition process with respect to time instead of frames to be CPU independent. o  Introduce real Pilot Cube that demonstrates requested user activity. o  Sweep through and make screen size independent. o  Custom OpenCL functions?
+  o  Make direction arrows occult with respect to physical cube. o  Rework N,M definition: currently backwards from desired. o  Determine actual tile colors after all 54 tiles have been observed for better robustness. o  Time and CPU measurements.
+Possible use of DDMS o  Improve frame rate, possible turn on OpenCL flag to OpenCV technology. o  Make gesture recognition process with respect to time instead of frames to be CPU independent. o  Introduce real Pilot Cube that demonstrates requested user activity. o  Sweep through and make screen size independent. o  Custom OpenCL functions? o  Switch to Android Studio

 Open Issues:
   o  What if hardware does not provide intrinsic camera calibration parameters?